What Is Freight Consolidation: Its Benefits & Challenges

 Part 1.
 What is Consolidated Freight?

 Method 1.
-Air
+Air Freight Consolidation

 Air freight consolidation involves combining multiple smaller shipments from different shippers into a larger, consolidated shipment transported by air.
 This method is ideal for time-sensitive shipments or when there is a need for faster transit.

 Method 2.
-Ocean
+Ocean Freight Consolidation (LCL to FCL)

-Ocean freight consolidation is to combine smaller shipments into one large container transported by sea.
-The less-than-container load (LCL) will be consolidated into one 20′ or 40′ container (FCL).
-It is commonly used for international trade due to its cost-effectiveness and ability to handle larger volumes.
+Ocean freight consolidation is the process of combining smaller shipments into one large container transported by sea.
+The less-than-container load (LCL) will be consolidated into one 20’ or 40’ container (FCL).

 Next, let’s explore more.

 Part 2.
-Benefits of Consolidated Freight
+Benefits of Freight Consolidation

 What’s more, consolidation means fewer individual shipments to handle.
 The reduction in handling translates to lower labor costs, thus optimizing the use of costs.